Colorado Notice of Entry

 (fire, flood, gas leak)

-Colorado Law: While no specific statute defines “reasonable notice,” courts generally accept 24-48 hours as reasonable.
-Always check your lease for specific notice requirements, which may be more specific.
+Colorado Law: No specific statute defines “reasonable notice” — courts generally accept 24–48 hours.
+Always check your lease for any specific notice provisions, which may be more stringent.
+Entry should occur during reasonable hours (typically 8am–8pm).

 👤 Tenant Information